 SPONSORED BY BOARD OF CHURCH & SOCIETY OF THE TEXAS ANNUAL CONFERENCE, UNITED METHODIST CHURCH

-(Photo "solar panels" by User Christine used under a Creative Commons-Attribution-ShareAlike License.)
+(Photo "Earth From Space With Stars" by User DonkeyHotey used under a Creative Commons-Attribution-NonCommercial License.)